POST UPDATE: Since sharing this post two years ago, many people have shared with us their versions of this Sheep Baby Blanket.

 If you are not like me, you are free to pick one way or the other and keep it consistent.

 Good luck making your sheep!
 I can’t wait to see how it goes for you!
 Use the #daisyfarmcrafts on your Instagram post so I can easily find it and share up in my Sunday Shares in stories.
-Or, share a picture with me to my Facebook page.
+Or, share a picture with me to the Daisy Farm Crafters Group on Facebook.

 Finished size approximately 28 x 28 inches (small lovey size, but you are free to add more border or add more to your base chain to make it bigger.)